This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Flexibility, balance, and coordination exercises

-Intensive Suit Therapy Cautions and Warnings
+Is Intensive Suit Therapy Safe?

 Intensive suit therapy is not for every child with cerebral palsy.
 Children with the following medical conditions may not be able to take part in this type of therapy, although their physician and therapist will make the final determination: